jundalisay/sp/content/en/research/sarkar/human-body/part-5-cells.md

 The nature of food and drink has its effect on the cells, and consequently also influences the human mind.

-Obviously, each and every sádhaka, or spiritual aspirant, should be very cautious in selecting food.
+Sádhakas should be very cautious in selecting food.

-Suppose a person takes támasika, or static, food.

-The result will be that after a certain period, static cells will grow and exercise a static influence on the aspirant’s mind.
+If a person takes tamasic or static food, after a certain period, static cells will grow and exercise a static influence on the aspirant’s mind.

 Human beings must select sáttvika, or sentient, or rájasika, or mutative, food according to time, place and person.